Makonnen Wolde Mikael: Travel abroad

-In 1902, Ras Mäkonnen attended the coronation of King Edward VII in London.
+In 1902, Ras Makonnen attended the coronation of King Edward VII in London.
 He arrived in June to the ceremony originally scheduled for 26 June, and stayed in Europe while the King recovered from an operation, attending the rescheduled ceremony on 9 August.
 Between these dates, he paid visits to various parts of the United Kingdom, and visited Italy, France, Turkey, and Germany.
 He received the following decorations: Knight Commander of the Order of St. Michael and St. George (KCMG) during an audience with King Edward VII on 8 August 1902, Star of the Russian Order of St. Anne, Star of the French Legion d'Honneur (Third Republic), Star of the Order of the Crown of Italy, Star of the Ottoman Order of Osmania.